 I just covered on how to do this for MTK phones so I thought I should do one for Spreadtrum devices even though they may not be as popular.

-If you’re not conversant with what 4G/LTE bands are and the various implementations that exist (FDD-LTE and TDD-LTE), you may want to read this first.
-Skip to the section: What is 4G/LTE?
+If you’re not conversant with what 4G/LTE bands are and the various implementations that exist (FDD-LTE and TDD-LTE), you may want to find out what 4G/LTE is all about.

 Now to what brought you here.
 You don’t need to install an app for this.
 Most phones, typically MTK ones, come with a hidden mode called Engineer Mode or Service Mode.